Agandakigen/html/FAQ.md

 ### Does HTML finally put an end to the XHTML as `text/html` debate?

 Yes.
-Unlike HTML4 and XHTML1, the choice of HTML or "XHTML" is solely dependent upon the choice of the media type, rather than the DOCTYPE.
+Unlike HTML 4 and XHTML 1, the choice of HTML or "XHTML" is solely dependent upon the choice of the media type, rather than the DOCTYPE.
 See [HTML vs. XHTML](https://wiki.whatwg.org/wiki/HTML_vs._XHTML)

 ### What is the DOCTYPE for modern HTML documents?